tramlinehq/docs/docs/integrations/monitoring/crashlytics.md

 <img height="500" src="/img/crashlytics-configure.png" width="500"/>

-When you click *Create* after uploading the JSON key file, Tramline will verify that the integration is working correctly by connecting to your project and app on Firebase.
+When you click *Create* after uploading the JSON key file, Tramline will verify that the integration is working correctly by connecting to the required BigQuery datasets.